NC State Extension Publications

 2 84 168 252 336 420

 To irrigate a 2-acre field in a typical 8-hour workday requires a water supply capacity of 42 gpm.
-This capacity is often costly to obtain from groundwater i.e. wells.
+This capacity is often costly to obtain from groundwater (that is, wells).
 For comparison, the typical private home water system has a capacity of 5 to 10 gpm.
 If you do not have a good water supply, arrangements to get an adequate source need to be made before investing in any irrigation equipment.
 Common sources of irrigation water include ponds, rivers, large streams, wells, and municipal water.
-The cost of the water supply can usually represent the single most expensive component of an irrigation system.
+The cost of the water supply often represents the single most expensive component of an irrigation system.
 Depending on availability, water supply costs may vary from about $50 per acre to more than $500 per acre.
 Local well drillers can provide information on well drilling and groundwater sources in your area.
-The Natural Resources Conservation Service (NRCS) can provide technical assistance for the design and construction of a pond.
+The USDA Natural Resources Conservation Service (NRCS) can provide technical assistance for the design and construction of a pond.

 Water Quality